This needle felted elf will make a cute addition to your Christmas decor!

 Felt together some white roving for the coat with the multi-needle tools.
 Ensure it will fit around the circumference of the body with room to overlap.

 Take pieces of green, red, yellow and blue roving and place onto the white coat.
 If you haven’t already guessed, my little elf is getting a Hudson’s Bay Point Blanket-Inspired coat!
 How Canadian is that?
+I’m crazy for point blanket stripes as this point blanket inspired upcycle attests.

 Use the pen tool to felt in the coloured stripes.
 Make two holes in the back so you can eventually put the arms through.